 The Board has asked our Assistant Lead Pastor, Roger Hutley, to take the role of “Interim Executive Pastor” to oversee the daily workings and ministries of Bethel Church.
 He has served capably in this position before, and will lead us well.

-The Board will also be selecting an interim pastor to provide support in teaching/preaching and, if possible, pastoral care.
+The Board has asked Pastor Todd Wagner to take the role of "Interim Teaching Pastor" to provide support in teaching/preaching.
 There are several reasons for this decision including:

 We love and appreciate our existing staff and do not want to overextend them by adding significant new responsibilities to their workload.